Business energy bills guide

 6) Account number

 Your account number is usually located somewhere near the top of your bill, and is used by your supplier to identify you as a customer.
-It’s handy to have your account number readily available as you will be asked to reference it when contacting your supplier directly.
+It’s handy to have your it readily available as you’ll need it when contacting your supplier directly.

 7) Contact details

-If you wish to query any aspect of your bill, then you can find contact details on your bill.
+If you wish to query any aspect of your account, you can find contact details on your bill.
 Most suppliers will also include separate contact details depending on your query type.
-For example, if you wanted to inform your supplier that you’re moving premises, then they should have a separate contact number listed on the bill for handling this sort of query.
+For example, if you wanted to inform your supplier that you’re moving premises, a separate contact number should be listed on the bill.

 8) Contract information

 Somewhere on your bill, your supplier should indicate the details of your current contract.
-Typically this will include:
+This includes:

 Your supplier should write to you at least 60-120 days’ prior to your end date to let you know that your contract is ending.
 However, it’s always good to keep this date in mind so you have time to properly research the market and carry out a thorough comparison.

 If you’re short on time, our energy experts can help, and take away the hassle of searching the market by doing it for you.
 They will compare the best deals from our trusted suppliers.
 Click to find out more.